 Houston Baptist University has adopted a parking and traffic program to create an orderly traffic flow and equitable parking conditions on campus.
 Your personal safety, the recognition of the needs of others, campus appearance, and applicable laws were considerations in the formulation of these regulations.
-The program is administered by the Houston Baptist University Police Department, Baugh Center, 2nd floor (281-649-3314).
+The program is administered by the Houston Baptist University Police Department.
 Every vehicle on campus must be registered.
 Short-term registration is available through the University Police Department.
-For details on permit fees and registration process, go to www.hbu.edu/parking.
+For details on permit fees and registration process click here.